-- To vote using the proxy card, simply complete, sign and date the proxy card that may be delivered and return it promptly in the envelope provided.
+- To vote through the Internet, go to www.proxypush.com/MDGL to complete an electronic proxy card.
+You will be asked to provide the company number and control number from the Notice.
+You must cast your Internet vote by 11:59 p.m.
+Eastern Time on June 14, 2023. - To vote using the proxy card, simply complete, sign and date the proxy card that may be delivered and return it promptly in the envelope provided.
 If you return your signed proxy card to us before the Annual Meeting, we will vote your shares as you direct. - To vote over the telephone, dial toll-free 1-866-249-5094 using a touch-tone phone and follow the recorded instructions.
 You will be asked to provide the company number and control number from the Notice.
-We recommend that you cast your telephone by 11:59 p.m.
-Eastern Time on June 16, 2020. - To vote through the Internet, go to www.proxypush.com/MDGL to complete an electronic proxy card.
-You will be asked to provide the company number and control number from the Notice.
-We recommend that you cast your Internet vote by 11:59 p.m.
-Eastern Time on June 16, 2020.
+You must cast your telephone vote by 11:59 p.m.
+Eastern Time on June 14, 2023.